OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 ### Spawn

+A statement using `cilk_spawn` is the start of a potentially parallel region of code.

 The `cilk_spawn` keyword should appear at the start of a statement or after the `=` sign of an assignment (or `+=`, `-=`, etc.).